-- The intake for new schools in the Area should be primarily children living in the Area. - Sites should be accessible and give priority to 'walk to school' policies and car-free schools. - Priority should be given to state schools and academies over private institutions.
+- The intake for new schools in the Area should be primarily children living in the Area. - Sites should be accessible and give priority to 'walk to school' policies and car free schools. - Priority should be given to state schools (including academies and free schools) over private institutions.